MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-groups-in-the-win10phone-app.md

 <properties
-   pageTitle="Groups in the Power BI mobile app for Windows 10" description="Groups in the Power BI mobile app for Windows 10" services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Groups in the Power BI mobile app for Windows 10" description="Power BI groups are built on Office 365 groups.
+Read about viewing and interacting with group dashboards in the Power BI mobile app for Windows 10." services="powerbi" documentationCenter="" authors="maggiesMSFT"